 I prefer fishing with flies but ever since that day I've thought about tying a waxworm fly.

 Unfortunately, I was not able to catch the same size fish on both rods to compare their fish fighting capabilities.
-So, I am (somewhat reluctantly) sending it off to a guy who can compare it with an Oni rod back to back - and is lucky enough to live where fish that can put both rods to the test are not as rare as they are in the New York City suburbs.
+So, I am (somewhat reluctantly) sending it off to a guy who can compare it with an Oni rod back to back - and who is lucky enough to live where fish that can put both rods to the test are not as rare as they are in the New York City suburbs.
 If his assessment is that the rod compares favorably with the Oni rod I will see if I can get them in quantity.
 If he suggests that my memory is faulty and they are really not that close - which is a possibility - at least I'll have a rod that I really like.
-In that case, I may get them in anyway, but I may just describe them as a great rod without making any overt comparisons.
+In that case, I may get them in anyway, but I may just describe them as a great rod without making any comparisons.

 Until I get his assessment (probably at least a few weeks), I think I'll keep the make and model of the rod under my hat.
 I have a couple new rods to write pages for anyway so there's no point hurrying (and no point speculating).